YongzeYang/YongzeYang/README.md

 Hi, I'm YANG Yongze, an MSc student from [City University of Hong Kong](https://www.cityu.edu.hk/) (CS Department).
 In July 2023 I got my Bachelor of Engineering in Software Engineering from [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).

-Currently, I am an intern at [Hong Kong Institute of Science & Innovation, Chinese Academy of Sciences](https://www.cair-cas.org.hk/), focusing on ultrasound data processing and analysis.
+Previously (from Mar 2024 to May 2024), I was an intern at [Hong Kong Institute of Science & Innovation, Chinese Academy of Sciences](https://www.cair-cas.org.hk/), focusing on ultrasound data processing and analysis.

+Currently, I am looking for job opportunities located in Hong Kong.
+I will be graduating with a Master of Science degree in October and getting my IANG visa afterwards.

 You can contact me via yongze_yang@outlook.com.